feature-engine/feature_engine/docs/user_guide/encoding/StringSimilarityEncoder.rst

 This encoder will encode new categories by measuring string similarity between seen and unseen categories.

 No preprocessing is applied, so it is on user to prepare string categorical variables for this transformer.

+This encoder has option to ignore format of the column.
+This allow user to encode 'numerical' categories that are more useful to count as strings, than numbers.

 Let's look at an example using the Titanic Dataset.
 First we load the data and divide it into a train and a test set: